sf-wdi-34/schedule/hw/week-01.md

   **DUE** -- turn in your work on these exercises on Thursday using the [homework submission instructions](https://github.com/sf-wdi-34/schedule/blob/master/how-to/submit-hw.md).

 2. Keep working on your [personal portfolio site](https://github.com/sf-wdi-34/personal-portfolio#deliverables) to get the basic structure and style created with HTML and CSS.
 (You can try adding JavaScript DOM manipulation now or wait until after we go over it on Thursday.)
+We will be having a show and tell on **Friday morning**.

 2. Read ahead: tommorow, we'll start looking at a JavaScript library called jQuery.
 Skim through tomorrow's [DOM Manipulation](https://github.com/sf-wdi-34/dom-manipulation) and [DOM Events](https://github.com/sf-wdi-34/dom-events-jquery) notes. jQuery adds shorter ways to write things, in comparison to regular JavaScript.
 Focus on recollecting what you can do with JavaScript and on getting a feel for jQuery syntax.

 <!--